projects-data-structures-fundamentals/2020-spring-carlos-melissa/README.md

 * For each line after the first line:
     * Strip the line, and split it by the character "|".
 Assign this newly formed list to the variable **record**.
-    * Define and initialize the variable **field_salary**, which will be the float type salary value accessed through salary index.
+    * Define and initialize the variable **field_salary**, which will be the float type salary value accessed through salary_index.
     * Use a nested conditional to check the following:
         * `if` field_salary is less than or equal to 50000, append the line to the list paired with the data key within the low_salary key of the categorized_data dictionary.
 AKA, `categorized_data['low_salary']['data'].append()`.
         * `elif` the field_salary is less than or equal to 80000, append the line to the list paired with the data key within the medium_salary key of the categorized_data dictionary.
 AKA, `categorized_data['medium_salary']['data'].append()`.
-        * `else`, append the line to the list paired with the data key within the medium salary key of the categorize_data dictionary.
+        * `else`, append the line to the list paired with the data key within the high salary key of the categorize_data dictionary.
 AKA,
         `categorized_data['high_salary']['data'].append()`.

 * After the iteration terminates, return categorized data.